greim/ftch/readme.md

  * /users/:id
  * /posts/:id/comments?from=:from&to=:to

 At request time, it's executed against the `params` argument, described below.
-Note that *all* params declared in the URL template must be provided, otherwise the promise will be rejected.
+Note that if params declared in the URL template don't have matching values in the `params` object, the unexpanded params will be passed through silently to the server.
+You may opt into stricter behavior by passing `requireExpanded: true` in `options`.

 #### `params`